Frazer, Pennsylvania

 Frazer is a census-designated place (CDP) in East Whiteland Township in Chester County, Pennsylvania, United States.
 It is located along US 30 between Exton and Malvern, and is the northern terminus for Pennsylvania Route 352.
-The Philadelphia Main Line runs through the community, and SEPTA has a regional rail maintenance yard along the line.
+The former main line of the Pennsylvania Railroad, currently owned and operated by Amtrak and also used by SEPTA, passes through Frazer.
+While no station is located there, SEPTA Frazer Yard is a maintenance facility for the Paoli/Thorndale Line regional rail service.
+In 2019, the Delaware Valley Regional Planning Commission conducted a feasibility study for a new SEPTA station in Frazer and recommended a location near Immaculata University.

 Demographics

 As of the 2020 census, there were 3,635 people living in Frazer.
 The racial makeup of the CDP was 62.2% White, 2.3% African-American, 0.7% Native American, 24.7% Asian, 4.3% from some other race, and 5.8% from two or more races.

+Education

+It is in the Great Valley School District.